aws/aws-cdi-sdk/INSTALL_GUIDE_WINDOWS.md

     - **Note**: Ensure that you disable the setting for both the **Administrator** and for all other users.
     - Select OK, and then exit the **Server Manager**.
     - Reboot for changes to take effect.

+1. Verify that CMake version 3.2 or higher is installed.
+If CMake is not installed, [download and install version 3.18.5](https://cmake.org/download/).

 ## Create IAM user required by AWS CloudWatch